iDigBio/idb-backend/tests/README.md

 1. Change default password when running container
 2. Have tests connect to localhost instead of the ES cluster that exists in CONFIG.
-3. possibly pre-load a bunch of data / index.
-4. possibly have that pre-loaded docker image available in docker-library
+3. possibly have that pre-loaded docker image available in docker-library

 Note: Docker image `docker.elastic.co/elasticsearch/elasticsearch:7.17.0` does not require auth.